thefrontside/bigtest/.changeset/type-lens-in-slice.md

 "@bigtest/atom": patch
 ---

-type in lens in Slice to ManualLens instead of any
+type lens in Slice to the provided Ramda type ManualLens instead of any